Warbo/writing/PhDThesis/AbstractBulletpoints.md

  - End-to-end automation for property discovery
  - Runtime evaluation of Haskell code with dynamic dependencies
- - Framework for automated selection of property discovery/conjecture generation inputs ("bucketing")
+ - Framework for automated selection of property discovery/conjecture generation inputs ("signature selection")
  - Implementation of "recurrent clustering" for arbitrary tree structures (including application to Haskell Core ASTs)
  - Implementation of circular convolution for arbitrary tree structures
- - Experimental analysis of bucketing via recurrent clustering, compared to a (pseudo-)randomised control.
+ - Experimental analysis of signature selection via recurrent clustering, compared to a (pseudo-)randomised control.

 ## Future Directions

  - Automated generation of high-level peephole optimisation (via profiling)
  - Abstraction/interface/concept discovery by data mining properties (e.g. via
    anti-unification)
- - On-the-fly input selection, rather than up-front bucketing + brute force
+ - On-the-fly input selection, rather than up-front signature selection + brute force
  - Representation learning (e.g. adversarial networks, posing/proving)
  - Integrating types into the reasoning (not sure quite how yet; other than just annotating the trees with extra nodes).